Gynecomastia: Refeeding gynecomastia

 Malnutrition and significant loss of body fat suppress gonadotropin secretion, leading to hypogonadism.
-This is reversible when adequate nutrition resumes, where the return of gonadotropin secretion and gonadal function cause a transient imbalance of estrogen and androgen that mimics puberty, resulting in transient gynecomastia.
+This is reversible when adequate nutrition resumes, where the return of gonadotropin secretion and gonadal function causes a transient imbalance of estrogen and androgen that mimics puberty, resulting in transient gynecomastia.
 This phenomenon, also known as refeeding gynecomastia, was first observed when men returning home from prison camps during World War II developed gynecomastia after resuming a normal diet.
 Similar to pubertal gynecomastia, refeeding gynecomastia resolves on its own in 1–2 years.

 Chronic disease

 Many kidney failure patients experience a hormonal imbalance due to the suppression of testosterone production and testicular damage from high levels of urea also known as uremia-associated hypogonadism.
 Additionally, gynecomastia has been observed in 50% of patients with chronic kidney disease undergoing dialysis.
 Similar to the mechanism behind refeeding gynecomastia, dialysis allows patients with renal failure who were previously malnourished to expand their diets and regain weight.
 Dialysis-associated gynecomastia resolves spontaneously within 1–2 years.

 In individuals with liver failure or cirrhosis, the liver's ability to properly metabolize hormones such as estrogen may be impaired.
-Additionally, those with alcoholic liver disease are further put at risk for development of gynecomastia; ethanol may directly disrupt the synthesis of testosterone and the presence of phytoestrogens in alcoholic drinks may also contribute to a higher estrogen to testosterone ratio.
+Additionally, those with alcoholic liver disease are further put at risk for the development of gynecomastia; ethanol may directly disrupt the synthesis of testosterone, and the presence of phytoestrogens in alcoholic drinks may also contribute to a higher estrogen to testosterone ratio.
 Conditions that can cause malabsorption such as cystic fibrosis or ulcerative colitis may also produce gynecomastia.

 A small proportion of male gynecomastia cases may be seen with rare inherited disorders such as spinal and bulbar muscular atrophy and the very rare aromatase excess syndrome.

 Hypogonadism

-Gynecomastia can be caused by absolute deficiency in androgen production due to primary or secondary hypogonadism.
+An absolute deficiency in androgen production due to primary or secondary hypogonadism can cause gynecomastia.
 Primary hypogonadism results when there is damage to the testes (due to radiation, chemotherapy, infections, trauma, etc.), leading to impaired androgen production.
 It can also be caused by chromosomal abnormality seen in Klinefelter syndrome, which is associated with gynecomastia in about 80% of cases.
-Secondary hypogonadism results when there is damage to the hypothalamus or pituitary (due to radiation, chemotherapy, infection, trauma, etc.), and similarly lead to impaired androgen production.
+Secondary hypogonadism results when there is damage to the hypothalamus or pituitary (due to radiation, chemotherapy, infection, trauma, etc.), and similarly leads to impaired androgen production.
 The net effect is reduced androgen production while serum estrogen levels (from peripheral aromatization of androgens) remain unaffected.
-The lack of androgen-mediated inhibition of breast tissue proliferation combined with relative estrogen excess result in gynecomastia.
+The lack of androgen-mediated inhibition of breast tissue proliferation, combined with relative estrogen excess, results in gynecomastia.